Ah I did it! I said goodbye to paper planners and I organized my entire life and business digitally!!

 Option 1: My Week 2-Week Guidebook

 This is My 2-Week Guidebook.
 Right after I had my daughter, I stepped back into work after only a few weeks of maternity leave.
 So looking at just one week wasn’t working for me and every day looked different — I needed a way to tackle all my things in longer (2-week) sprints.
+Switching to an efficient digital planner was a must!

 Let’s look first at the card where you can see I have Weekly Work & Maintenance Work.